xingduoweiyun/ieclub/README.md

 as well as those who are willing to participate in the construction of IE club,
 welcome private chat group founder!
 Let's start IE with chatting and sharing!

+## Guide:
+QQ group for free communication!
+GITHub website for uploading resources!
+GitHub discussion field for uploading and sharing something valuable!